 The health benefits of high-fiber:

 The latest figures show that nine out of ten Americans are not eating enough fiber, and people in other parts of the world are also falling well short.
 Part of the problem may be due to the association between fiber and bathroom habits.
 Yes, fiber offers a healthy and productive way to stay regular.
 But that’s not the only reason why we should be including more in our diets.
-Many different studies have highlighted how eating a diet high in fiber can boost your immune system and overall health, and improve how you look and feel.
+Many different studies have highlighted how eating a food high in fiber can boost your immune system and overall health, and improve how you look and feel.
 Some of the benefits include:

 Let’s get this one out of the way first.
 Dietary fiber normalizes bowel movements by bulking up stools and making them easier to pass.
-This can help relieve and prevent both constipation and diarrhea.
+It can help relieve and prevent both constipation and diarrhea.
 Eating plenty of fiber can also reduce your risk for diverticulitis (inflammation of the intestine), hemorrhoids, gallstones, kidney stones, and provide some relief for irritable bowel syndrome (IBS).
 Some studies have also indicated that a high-fiber diet may help to lower gastric acid and reduce your risk for gastroesophageal reflux disorder (GERD) and ulcers.

-Fiber, particularly soluble fiber, is an important element of any heart-healthy diet.
-Eating a diet high in fiber can improve cholesterol levels by lowering LDL (bad) cholesterol.
+Fiber, particularly soluble fiber, is an essential element of any heart-healthy diet.
+Eating a food high in fiber can improve cholesterol levels by lowering LDL (bad) cholesterol.
 High fiber intake can also reduce your risk for metabolic syndrome, a group of risk factors linked to coronary heart disease, diabetes, and stroke.
 Fiber can also help to lower blood pressure, reduce inflammation, improve levels of HDL (good) cholesterol, and shed excess weight around the abdomen.

 A diet high in fiber—particularly insoluble fiber from cereals—can lower your risk for type 2 diabetes.
 If you already have diabetes, eating soluble fiber can slow the absorption of sugar and improve your blood sugar levels.